Facioscapulohumeral muscular dystrophy: Shoulder, chest, and arm

-After the facial weakness, weakness usually develops in the muscles of the chest and those that span from scapula to thorax.
+After the facial weakness, weakness usually develops in the muscles of the chest and those that span from the scapula to the thorax.
 Symptoms involving the shoulder, such as difficulty working with the arms overhead, are the initial complaint in 80% of cases.
 Predominantly, the serratus anterior and middle and lower trapezii muscles are affected; the upper trapezius is often spared.
 Trapezius weakness causes the scapulas to become downwardly rotated and protracted, resulting in winged scapulas, horizontal clavicles, and sloping shoulders; arm abduction is impaired.
-Serratus anterior weaknesss impairs arm flexion, and worsening of winging can be demonstrated when pushing against a wall.
-Muscles spanning from the scapula to the arm are generally spared, which include deltoid and the rotator cuff muscles.
+Serratus anterior weakness impairs arm flexion, and worsening of winging can be demonstrated when pushing against a wall.
+Muscles spanning from the scapula to the arm are generally spared, which include the deltoid and the rotator cuff muscles.
 The deltoid can be affected later on, especially the upper portion.

 Severe muscle wasting can make bones and spared shoulder muscles very visible, a characteristic example being the "poly-hill" sign elicited by arm elevation.
 The first "hill" or bump is the upper corner of scapula appearing to "herniate" up and over the rib cage.
 The second hill is the AC joint, seen between a wasted upper trapezius and wasted upper deltoid.
-The third hill is the lower deltoid, distinguishable between the wasted upper deltoid and wasted humeral muscles.
-Shoulder weakness and pain can in turn lead to shoulder instability, such as recurrent dislocation, subluxation, or downward translation of the humeral head.
+The third hill is the lower deltoid, distinguishable from the wasted upper deltoid and wasted humeral muscles.
+Shoulder weakness and pain can, in turn, lead to shoulder instability, such as recurrent dislocation, subluxation, or downward translation of the humeral head.

 Also affected is the chest, particularly the parts of the pectoralis major muscle that connect to the sternum and ribs.
 The part that connects to the clavicle is less often affected.
-This muscle wasting pattern can contribute to a prominent horizontal anterior axillary fold.
-Beyond this point the disease does not progress further in 30% of familial cases.
+This muscle-wasting pattern can contribute to a prominent horizontal anterior axillary fold.
+Beyond this point, the disease does not progress further in 30% of familial cases.
 After upper torso weakness, weakness can "descend" to the upper arms (biceps muscle and, particularly, the triceps muscle).
-The forearms are usually spared, resulting in an appearance some compare to the fictional character Popeye, although when the forearms are affected in advanced disease, the wrist extensors are more often affected.
+The forearms are usually spared, resulting in an appearance some compare to the fictional character Popeye.
+When the forearms are affected in advanced disease, the wrist extensors are more often affected.